Austria–Turkey relations: Austrian and Turkish republics

-Accession of Turkey to the European Union
+Austria's position in Turkey's accession to the European Union

-On 10 November 2010 relations between the two countries were excessively tensed after the Turkish ambassador to Austria accused the Austrian public and political elite of xenophobia and called on international organisations with buildings in Vienna to relocate to another country.
+On 10 November 2010, relations between the two countries were excessively tensed after the Turkish ambassador to Austria, Kadri Ecvet Tezcan, accused the Austrian public and political elite of xenophobia and called on international organisations with buildings in Vienna to relocate to another country.
 The Freedom Party called for the suspension of diplomatic relations and for stopping EU accession talks with Ankara.

 In December 2017, Turkey accused the incoming Austrian government of discrimination and racism, after it would not agree to Ankara joining the EU.
 In addition, Turkey slammed the EU for not condemning the Austrian government's approach.
 Also, the Turkish foreign ministry accused the incoming government of “dishonesty,” and warned that their approach would bring Austria “to the brink of losing Turkey’s friendship” and be met with “the reaction that it deserves.”